 - Knead lightly until the dough is smooth and elastic.
 If the dough is too dry add more milk by the teaspoons.
 If the dough is too shaggy add more flour by the tablespoons.

 - Wrap in plastic film and let it rest at room temperature for at least 10 minutes.

-- Mix egg and water and whisk until they are well-mixed.
+- Mix egg, milk and oil and whisk until they are well-mixed.

 - Remove dough from the film and divide the ball in halves, then again until you have 16 balls.